Gramli/AuthApi/README.md

 ![SwaggerUI](./doc/img/login.gif)

+Or you can use .http file (supported in VS2022)

 # Motivation
 Main motivation is to write practical example of Authorization and Authentication with minimal API and Clean Architecture.